DrakenWan/Yale3/README.md

 <b>Note </b>

 Extraction Code in [Rekrut](https://github.com/DrakenWan/Rekrut) chrome extension has become obsolete due to several policy changes on linkedin website such as content policy and certain CSS and DOM design changes.
 However, the server sided script can still be implemented to this day.
+I recommend using this extension however.

 ## Extraction